qooxdoo/incubator.qx.io.jsonrpc/readme.md

 This incubator contains a proposal to add an extensible JSON-RPC v2 API to qooxdoo.

-Development status: beta.
-The API should be fairly stable.

 - API: http://www.qooxdoo.org/incubator.qx.io.jsonrpc/apiviewer/#qx.io.jsonrpc
 - Test runner: http://www.qooxdoo.org/incubator.qx.io.jsonrpc/

+Development status: beta.
+The API should be fairly (but not completely!) stable.

+**UPDATE**:
+- In v2.0, the exception API has changed: `qx.io.jsonrpc.exception` has been moved to `qx.io.exception` and generalized, i.e. `qx.io.jsonrpc.exception.JsonRpc` has
+  been renamed to `qx.io.exception.Protocol`.
+- A simple GraphQL client has been added in the `qx.io.graphql` namespace.
+See the documentation in the API Viewer.

 ## Installation for use in your project